Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 ****

 ### Project Summary:
-The purpose of this project is to develop a model that is able to predict the log error of Zillow's Zestimate in predicting home values in three counties in California using Zillow data on single unit/single family properties with transaction dates in 2017.
-Log error is defined as ***logerror=log(Zestimate)−log(SalePrice)***
+The purpose of this project is to develop a model that is able to predict the log error of Zillow's Zestimate® in predicting home values in three counties in California using Zillow data on single unit/single family properties with transaction dates in 2017.

+<b>What is a log error?</b>
+Log error is defined as ***logerror=log(Zestimate)−log(SalePrice)***.

+<b>How accurate are Zillow Zestimates®?</b>
+- According to <b>[FreeStoneProperties](https://www.freestoneproperties.com/blog/truth-zillow-zestimates/#:~:text=Is%20a%20Zillow%20Zestimate%20High,about%20the%20accuracy%20of%20Zestimates.&text=For%20example%2C%20depending%20on%20the,only%2062%25%20of%20the%20time.)</b> ,
+"The median error for larger markets is usually around 2% of the sale price of the home.
+But the problem with Zestimates is that when they are wrong, they can be significantly wrong.
+For example, depending on the metro area, Zillow might be within 5% of the sale price only 62% of the time."

 **Data Source:** CodeUp MySQL Database